-During our testing we noted that not all time cards/sheets were being reviewed and approved by department heads, and in some cases time cards/sheets were submitted without any review other than the paryoll clerk.
+During our testing we noted that not all time cards/sheets were being reviewed and approved by department heads, and in some cases time cards/sheets were submitted without any review other than the payroll clerk.
 This could result in unauthorized time being paid to an employee.

 Since the time cards are the source document supporting the Company's labor expenses, we recommend that employees be required to sign the time card and submit them to their supervisor or manager for approval.
 Requiring signatures can help impress on employees the need for accuracy and honesty in filling out the time cards and that by signing it they are making a representation about those matters.
-Knowledge that the cards will be reviewed by the supervisor or manager for accuracy and honesty.
+Knowledge that the cards will be reviewed by the supervisor or manager will also encourage employees to fill out the cards accurately and honestly.